dectrees/MazeRunner/README.md

 A basic babylonjs workshop with basic camera, lights, skybox, character, input control.
-Just add any feature to do further testing.
+Just add any feature to do further testing.git